Credential Authentication Technology

 Advanced Imaging Technology

-- Advanced imaging technology safely screens passengers for metallic and nonmetallic threats, including weapons and explosives, which may be concealed under clothing without physical contact to help TSA keep the traveling public safe.
-Click here to learn more about how the technology works, safety measures, and the privacy protocols in place.
+Advanced imaging technology safely screens passengers for metallic and nonmetallic threats, including weapons and explosives, which may be concealed under clothing without physical contact to help TSA keep the traveling public safe.
+Click here to learn more about the technology, safety measures and privacy protocols.